saylesss88/nix-book/src/vcs/git.md

 </details>

-First, I'll breefly explain some of the limitations of NixOS Rollbacks and then I'll explain how Git compliments them.
+First, I'll breefly explain some of the limitations of NixOS Rollbacks and then I'll go into how Git compliments them.

 ## Limitations of NixOS Rollbacks